 The enhanced field experience consists of an entire semester with the student working as a student teacher in two sequentially assigned classroom settings.
 During this time the student is expected to demonstrate skills in teaching appropriate to the age of the children and the subject for which licensure is being sought according to specific areas of knowledge and skills.
 Students will also meet in seminars to discuss experiences and other areas of interest and/or need.
-Prerequisite: EDU 548A-C Advanced Literacy IV: Teaching Methods Across Content Areas.
+Prerequisite: EDU 548A-C Strategies for Effective Instruction Across Content Areas.
 Corequisite: EDU 550A Professional Reflection and Planning (Traditional Student Teaching).
 Initial start date for the student teaching semester follows district calendars.

 EDU 525.
 Learning Theory and Principles.
 3 hours.
-Su., F., Sp.
+Sp.